-We offer three different types of accommodation in London for you to choose from.
+We offer two different types of accommodation in London for you to choose from.
 Each of them offers you the chance to get talking to other people – locals and other students – and practising the new English skills you'll learn in class.

 Overview of accommodation options for London:

 Shared kitchen, bathroom, washing machine & TV

 *The current price for a single bus fare using Oyster or a contactless payment card is £1.50 (this may be subject to change).
 For further information about London transport please go to www.tfl.gov.uk.

 Please note the following check-in and check-out times.